hookdeck/quickstarts/typescript/inbound/README.md

-# Quickstart: Inbound webhook with TypeScript and Express.js
+# Quickstart: Inbound webhooks with TypeScript and Express.js

 An example application demonstrating receiving a webhook with TypeScript and [Express.js](https://expressjs.com/).